AnnemetteBP/logit-diff-lens/README.md

 ## Main workflows

+### Wrappers and readouts

+`LogitDiff Lens` relies on wrappers to provide a consistent interface across models, tokenizers, devices, masking behavior, and readout methods.

+In practice, the wrapper layer is what makes it possible to:

+- run prompt lens and generation lens workflows through the same toolkit
+- handle special tokens and attention masks consistently
+- ignore meaningless padded positions in downstream analysis
+- compare readout choices such as raw, `ModelNorm`, `Tuned Lens`, and bias-only modes

+### Normalization choices

+Readout choice matters because the same hidden state can look very different depending on how it is decoded.

+The main user-facing distinction is:

+- `raw`: decode the hidden state directly
+- `ModelNorm`: apply the model's own final normalization before decoding
+- `Tuned Lens`: use a learned readout that adjusts intermediate states before decoding

+If you are comparing readouts, it is worth treating normalization as part of the method rather than as a minor implementation detail.

 ### Forward capture workflow

 1. Capture prompt artifacts once.
-2. Reuse the same hidden states for multiple downstream readouts and analyses.
+2. Analyze them directly or reuse them across downstream readouts and plots.
-3. Save comparisons and plots from artifacts instead of rerunning ad hoc forwards.
+3. Save comparisons and figures without rerunning the same forward pass every time.

 ### Differential workflow

-1. Capture base and finetuned artifacts separately.
+1. Capture or load the runs you want to compare.
 2. Compare them with the ordering you want to study, such as `ft - base`.
 3. Compute metrics such as JSD, KL, Jaccard, rank deltas, and hidden-space distances.
-4. Plot directly from the saved comparison artifact.
+4. Plot directly from the saved comparison result.

 ### Backward workflow